influenzanet/data-analysis-country/README.md

 ### Parametrized scripts

-Scripts expect some variables to be run, like the current season number.
+Scripts expect some variables to be defined to run, like the current season number.
 By default it will run with the current season but you can run a script using another season.

-To do this, avoid editing directly the script (you will have conflict in case of update) but run it from another script.
+To do this, avoid editing directly the script (you will have conflict in case of update) but the script it from another one.

 For example, to run `cohort_description.R`